Noise Constraints for Nonlinear Exceptional Point Sensing

 Here $\chi$ is defined in Eq.~\eqref{chidef}, and $A_0$ is the self-consistent mean amplitude.
 Hence, the frequency uncertainty should scale as $K^{1/2}\propto |\Delta\omega|^{-1}$.
 If we calculate the Petermann factor directly from $\bm{H}_{B}$, we obtain $K^{1/2}\propto|\Delta\omega|^{-0.94}$, as shown in Fig.~\ref{fig:correctscaling}(a).
 This is very close to the scaling factor of $-0.92$ obtained from simulations [Fig.~\ref{fig:noise_scaling}(b)].
 Going further, we can use Eqs.~\eqref{eq:fluctuationdynamics1}--\eqref{eq:v0dv} to derive the full frequency uncertainty,

 where $\Delta t$ is the measurement time \cite{supplement}.
 We can directly compare this to the $\sigma_\omega$ derived from simulations by equating $\Delta t$ to the previously-described sampling time for each simulation run.
-As shown in Fig.~\ref{fig:correctscaling}(b), we obtain \textit{quantitative} agreement between theory and simulations, thereby cementing the claim that $\matr{H}_{B}$, not $\matr{H}$, governs the noise near the nonlinear EP.
+As shown in Fig.~\ref{fig:correctscaling}(b), we obtain \textit{quantitative} agreement between theory and simulations, with no additional fitting parameters used in producing the theoretical results.
+This cements the claim that $\matr{H}_{B}$, not $\matr{H}$, governs the noise near the nonlinear EP.
 Both approaches yield no divergence for the SNR, as shown in Fig.~\ref{fig:correctscaling}(c).
+It is also worth noting that the exact variation of the SNR on $|\Delta\omega|$ is dependent on model details, including the noise level parameters $D_{\mu\nu}$.
+In the Supplemental Materials, we show that in some cases the SNR may vary non-monotonically with $|\Delta\omega|$, so that there can be a range over which the SNR increases with decreasing $|\Delta\omega|$, as seen in earlier reports \cite{bai2023nonlinearity}.
+In all cases, however, we find no actual SNR divergence as $|\Delta\omega| \rightarrow 0$ \cite{supplement}.